abiryukov/appneta.github.io/wiki/support.markdown

 * Output from **configure** and **make**
 * Any additional information you think that would be useful.

-If your problem has to do with RUNNING tcpreplay or one of the sub-tools:
+If your problem has to do with RUNNING tcpreplay or one of the sub-tools include the following:

 * Version information (output of -V)
 * Command line used (options and arguments)